-Most states and the federal government have different degrees or categories of sexual assault.
+All states and the federal government have different degrees or categories of sexual assault.
 As shown earlier, the federal law divides sexual assault into two key categories: aggravated sexual abuse and sexual abuse.
 Most states also divide sexual assault into different degrees.

-On one hand, defining sexual assault in "degrees" might send the message that some sexual assaults are more "serious" or "dangerous" than other sexual assaults.
+Making "degrees" might send the message that some sexual assaults are more serious or dangerous than other sexual assaults.